ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 In some cases it is hard to define what is an error and what is not.
 For example, if we are fetching data from external service, we can have following cases:

 ```
-1. Data is fetched from external service -> Error from return service
+1. Data is fetched from external service -> Error is returned
-    - Log depending on response
+    - Log depending on response status
         - Data not found -> No logging
           - Or log, if we expect that data should be there
         - Data not valid -> No logging